chapel-lang/chapel/highlight/README.md

 * geany/ : support for highlighting in geany (see `geany/geany-README.md`)
 * vim/ : support for highlighting in 'vim' (see `vim/README.rst`)

-Both the emacs and vim modes for Chapel were created by modifying existing language formatting modes for the respective editors and are therefore licensed according to the agreements of those packages (i.e., the GPL for emacs and the VIM license for vim).
+The emacs and vim modes for Chapel were created by modifying existing language formatting modes for the respective editors and are therefore licensed according to the agreements of those packages (i.e., the GPL for emacs and the VIM license for vim).
 See the LICENSE files in the emacs/ and vim/ subdirectories for details.

 Other Highlighting Options
 --------------------------